alexreyes/Celo-Deploying-With-Truffle/README.md

-# Deploying smart contracts on Celo with Truffle
+# Deploying your custom smart contracts on Celo with Truffle
-Let’s say you have a smart contract you’ve written up — something world changing and exciting.
+Let’s say you have a smart contract you’ve written up — something world changing and exciting (or maybe it's a simple hello world).
 How would you go about deploying it on the Celo network?

 Read on to learn how to deploy smart contracts with Celo on Truffle.

 # Prerequisites

-This tutorial assumes you have a smart contract you've written which you'd like to deploy on Celo.
+This tutorial assumes you have a smart contract which you've written that you'd like to deploy on Celo.

-Make sure you have truffle installed.
+First things first.
+We'll be using Truffle to deploy your contract, so make sure you have truffle installed.
 If you don't, run the following line of code in your terminal:

 `npm install -g truffle`

 # Project setup

 First, open the terminal and make a new project folder.
 We’ll call if celoSmartContract:

 `mkdir celoSmartContract && cd celoSmartContract`